ptrjst/flashcards/Ruby/Keywords.md

 ### do

-Paired with end, this can delimit a code block, much like curly braces; however, curly braces retain higher precedence.
+Paired with `end`, this can delimit a code block, much like curly braces; however, curly braces retain higher precedence.

 ### each